Call 07504 269 855 or click on email address email@example.com

 First we have a telephone conversation of around 20 minutes to find out what your hopes are for therapy.

 In the first session I will carry out an assessment.
-This means I will ask for some basic information such as your address, phone number, etc., and formulate a summary of what brings you to this point.
+This means I will ask for information such as your address, medical history and family relationships, and enquire about what brings you to this point.
 I will also ask what you would like to achieve in therapy, and there is no problem if your answer is not completely clear, as sometimes it takes a few sessions to emerge.
 The rest of the sessions are shaped by the needs you bring.

 What is the difference between psychology, counselling, psychotherapy, and psychiatry?